 If you can make it work, New Year's Eve could be one of the best holidays for purchasing a new car.
 Salespeople who are close to making their sales goals and are trying to earn a nice holiday bonus may be especially willing to give you a good deal.

 Of course, ultimately the best time to buy a car is when your finances allow for it.
-That means knowing how much you can afford to spend on a car down payment as well as on the monthly payments.
+That means creating a budget to figure out how much you can afford to spend on a car down payment as well as on the monthly payments.

 Sometimes a dealership will offer zero-percent financing to qualified buyers who have a good credit score.
 To check your credit score for free, log in to your (or create a new) Pocket360® account.† Check your credit score to see if yours qualifies you for the best terms and rates.
 Next, search for installment loans online.
 Depending on your credit score, even those with bad credit may be eligible for installment loans.